A tibble: 10 × 7

 tail(entrepreneur_data, 4)

-13.3 Inspecting Data Structure and Summary
+16.4 Understanding Data Structure and Summary Statistics

 dim(): Returns the number of rows and columns in the data.